OAGi/Score/docs/user_guide/index.rst

    the DT tree.

-2. Click on the ellipsis next to the root node and select the menu item – “Add Supplementary Component”.
+2. Click on the ellipsis next to the root node and select the menu item – "Add Supplementary Component".
 A new SC is added at the end of the DT tree.
-The default DEN of the SC node is in the format “[Data Type Term of the DT].
+The default DEN of the SC node is in the format "[Data Type Term of the DT].
 Property Term [a number].
-[Representation Term]”.
+[Representation Term]".

 3. Click the SC on the tree to Edit details of a new SC.